 What are your state’s laws about homeschooling?
 States have different rules and regulations as to how many days you need to homeschool your child.
 States do not always offer a curriculum set in stone so you need to be prepared to create one.
 Most of the time is will be best to arrange your homeschooling year according to your local school district.

 Every state has specific laws regarding homeschooling.
 It is up to you to understand what your state requires of you as a parent, and your child as a student, when it comes to homeschooling.
-Look at your state’s educational website, as well as your county school board’s site to fully understand the expectations.
+Look at your state’s Online Education website, as well as your county school board’s site to fully understand the expectations.